Step by Step Guide Edge Optics

 All Lensbaby lenses are manual and contain no electronics to communicate with your camera.
 You focus manually and set aperture manually on the Optic.
 Most cameras, however, WILL meter for you.
 With these lenses, you’ll set the aperture for the amount of blur you want, and you’ll use shutter speed and ISO to control your exposure.

-If this is your first tilting Lensbaby, you’ll need a Composer Pro series lens body with the Edge 50 or Edge 80 installed.
+If this is your first tilting Lensbaby, you’ll need a Composer Pro series lens body with the Edge 35 or Edge 50 or Edge 80 installed.
 Select the Composer Pro that fits with your specific camera system.
 With Composer Pro + Edge Optic, you’ll have everything you need to get started.
 If you’re hooked and decide you want more, you can purchase different Optics.
 This post concentrates on the Edge Optics in order to give you all the info you need to understand the basics and start shooting.

 Step 1 – How to Set Aperture (which will determine the width of your slice of focus)